sayansatpati/PyCap/docs/index.md

 ### Instant development environment

 We will be using repl.it for this course.
-It is an online development playground that let you start without any all the hassels setup.
+It is an online development playground that let you start without any of the hassels to setup.
 Trust me, I wish I know about it when I was learning Python. :smirk:

 To immediately get access to a development environment [click here](https://repl.it/github/CapgeminiInventIDE/PyCap), this should set you up with a repl.it IDE in your browser with all the code in this course.
 It should look very similar to  the below image.